 - Take the next two weeks off – Chinese New Year lasts about 15 days, marking the longest public holiday in China.
 Spend time with family members, and get ready for spring cleaning (a major activity toward the end of Chinese New Year).

 - Don’t shower on Chinese New Year’s day – you’d be washing away good luck!
 By similar logic, don’t sweep or throw out any garbage this day either.

 - Make sure to join the global party: one out of every five people on this planet is Chinese, and that’s not including the millions of Chinese citizens living around the world.
 Look for Chinese New Year celebrations in just about every major city around the world.

-If one of your New Year resolutions is improved health, consider TCM as a holistic way to allow your body to heal itself.
-As a way to say Happy New Year (again!), we're offering 15% off PLUS free shipping right now when you buy 2 boxes or more of any of our formulas.
-Just use code NEWYEAR when you shop before March 31st!
+If one of your New Year resolutions is improved health, consider Traditional Chinese Medicine as a holistic way to allow your body to heal itself.
+Is acupuncture right for you?
+We can't think of a better way to start the New Year (again).